ericmedvet/slides/oslo-seminar-02-2020/content.md

 ---

-## And in practice...
+## Applications

 .center[
-modularity + re-usability + effectivenss = ?
+modularity + re-usability + effectivenss = ... eventually, applications.

-Eventually, applications.
 ]

 .cols[
 .fifty[
-E.g., disaster response:
+Example: disaster response
 1. have a bag of voxels, empty it at disaster site
 2. voxels assemble and form a VSR suitable for task/site
 3. VSR does the work
-4. collect, dissassemble, put in bag
+4. collect voxels, dissassemble, put back in bag

 What do we still miss for doing that?
 ]